MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 1. Select **Properties** to open Protected EAP Properties, and complete the following steps:

     1. For **Connect to these servers**, enter the name of the NPS server.
-For this tutorial, the NPS server is on the domain controller.

     1. For **Trusted Root Certification Authorities**, select the CA that issued the NPS server's certificate (for example, contoso-CA).